 - Preheat your oven to 170 C/ 150 C fan.

-- Heat lard, dripping or butter in a frying pan and brown the lamb, in batches.
+- Heat 30 grams lard, dripping or butter in a frying pan and brown 900 grams lamb shoulder, in batches.
 Remove from the pan.

-- Core and finely chop the lamb's kidneys and brown all over.
+- Core and finely chop 3 lamb's kidneys and brown all over.
 Set aside.

-- Add the onions to the pan (you might need to add a little more fat) and cook for a few minutes until they begin to soften.
+- Add 4 brown onions, sliced, to the pan (you might need to add a little more fat) and cook for a few minutes until they begin to soften.

-- Add the sliced carrots and cook for another few minutes.
+- Add 4 carrots, peeled and sliced, and cook for another few minutes.

-- Sprinkle over the plain flour, stir to combine and cook for another minute.
+- Sprinkle over 25 grams plain flour, stir to combine and cook for another minute.

 - Return the lamb and kidneys to the pan.

-- Add the stock and Worcestershire sauce and bring to a simmer.
+- Add 500 ml lamb stock and 1 tbsp Worcestershire sauce and bring to a simmer.

-- Add the thyme and bay leaves, pop the lid on and allow to simmer while you prepare the potatoes.
+- Add 1 tbsp fresh thyme leaves and 2 bay leaves, pop the lid on and allow to simmer while you prepare the potatoes.

-- Wash and thinly slice your Albert Bartlett rooster potatoes into 2-3mm thickness.
+- Wash and thinly slice 1.5 kg rooster potatoes into 2-3mm thickness.
 Leave them unpeeled if you wish.

-- Grease a large, lidded casserole dish and arrange a layer of potatoes on the bottom and sides.
-Season well with salt and pepper.
+- Grease a large, lidded casserole dish and arrange half of the potatoes on the bottom and sides.
+Season well with Shetland sea salt and freshly ground black pepper.

 - Spoon in the lamb mixture.

-- Arrange another layer of thinly sliced Albert Bartlett rooster potatoes over the top of the lamb mixture, making sure the potato slices overlap slightly in a thatched effect.
+- Arrange another layer of thinly sliced rooster potatoes over the top of the lamb mixture, making sure the potato slices overlap slightly in a thatched effect.

 - Brush with a little melted lard, dripping or butter and season well.